 We first asked how they would describe the prayer tables to a passerby.

 James said, “the purpose of prayer table is to reach out to people during late meal hours to show love and care for them.
 God really cares about their individual needs, their joys and their struggles.
 We can intercede for other people and give our time to care for other people.”

 We were also curious what a peak night looked for the ones manning the booths.

-We were interested in asking if they pray that people discover faith in their lives.
+Finally, were asked if they pray that people discover faith in their lives.

-Jessica had a similar response: “It’s not our job to save people, and we recognize that, and I think that’s something important for us to remember, but we are fulfilling what we think God has called us to do in terms of being in His presence and showing God’s love… but the idea of us aggressively shoving it down people’s throats is definitely not what we’re going for.
+“It’s not our job to save people,” began Jessica, “we recognize that, and I think that’s something important for us to remember, but we are fulfilling what we think God has called us to do in terms of being in His presence and showing God’s love… but the idea of us aggressively shoving it down people’s throats is definitely not what we’re going for.
 And at that point leave it up to God, and it is His choice whether he will work with them or not.”